joyal7701/joyal7701/README.md

 <br>

 ### About Me 🚀
-- 🔭 I’m currently working on Full-Stack Development!
+- 🔭 Now I’m working on Full-Stack Development!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects